NonGMOTrash/teralite/README.md

     Portions of this software are copyright ©2021 The FreeType Project (www.freetype.org).
 All rights reserved.

 ### sound credits:

-(keep in mind, most of these sounds are currently unused)

 - sound: "soundname" by creator ( link ) licensed under CC
 - sword_hit: "slashkut" by Abyssmal ( https://freesound.org/people/Abyssmal/sounds/35213/ ) licensed under CC0